coverclock/com-diag-hazer/ISSUES.md

     checksum '$GPRMC,203410.000,A,3947.6492,N,10509.1907,W,0.05,68.88,131021,,,D*'
     $GPRMC,203410.000,A,3947.6492,N,10509.1907,W,0.05,68.88,131021,,,D*44\r\n

+This can be checked by running just the correct sentence with the new checksum through gpstool.

+    echo -n -e '$GPRMC,203410.000,A,3947.6492,N,10509.1907,W,0.05,68.88,131021,,,D*44\r\n' | gpstool -S - -R

 I have tested other GNSS devices with the MTK chipset and haven't run into this issue.
 I have to run the GPS Pro+ for several hours to recreate it.
+The fact that the checksum is correct for the invalid sentence as transmitted suggests this is not an issue in the serial-to-USB conversion.

+Bad Elf support ticket 43008 submitted 2021-10-14 08:14MDT.